 Wind turbine development is associated with a limited number of jobs.
 The impacts of the policy are mixed and in both directions (permissive and restrictive to wind development).
-The policy aims to protect the landscape which supports businesses and jobs in tourism.
+The policy aims to protect the landscape which supports businesses and jobs in tourism93.
 It also supports wind turbine development in appropriate locations and this can help support local businesses who are required by suppliers to source green energy, or who wish to develop this as the most effective option for their own energy use.
 However some may be restricted in doing this by protective aspect of the policy.

-EGT1: Former Cockenzie Power Station
+Proposal EGT1: Former Cockenzie Power Station

-Intended Outcome: The proposal supports thermal generation on this site; any redevelopment proposal will be expected to make the best use of the locations assets and bring significant economic
+Intended Outcome: The proposal supports thermal generation on this site and notes potential opportunity for renewable energy-related investment.
+If there are competing proposals, priority will be given to those which make the best use of the locations assets and bring significant economic benefits.

-&lt;sup>51 "How the UK public feels about renewable energy" Climate Xchange: here http://www.climatexchange.org.uk/files/9913/7655/7802/Shaping our Energy Future - How the public feels about renewable energy.pdf benefits.
 This reflects a National Development set out in National Planning Framework 3 and equalities impacts have been taken into account in that strategy.